AniruddhaHumane/nd00333-capstone-ML-Engineer/README.md

 ![Explanation2](./starter_file/AutoML/Screenshots/Explanation2.png)
 ![Explanation3](./starter_file/AutoML/Screenshots/Explanation3.png)

-The best performing model was the VotingClassifier with an Area Under the Curve of 98.7%.
+The best performing model was the VotingClassifier.
 This is a much better model than our previous hyperdrive model because of following reasons.
-1. Due to the difference between the volume of non fraudulant and fraudulant transactions the previous model may have suffered from Accuracy Paradox.
+1. The Area Under the Curve of AutoML's VotingClassifier was 98.7% which is better than the model created by hyperdrive which is 98.2%.
-2. The AutoML's Area Under the Curve consideres precision and recall and then estimates the performance of the model.
+1. The AutoML's Area Under the Curve consideres precision and recall and then estimates the performance of the model.
 Which means that our model has not overfitted to a class and performed well.
-3. In the jupyter notebook we can see that the predicted values and the actual values are identical.
+2. In the jupyter notebook we can see that the predicted values and the actual values are identical.
+Which means that out model is predicting really well.

 Hence we have deployed the AutoML model and created an endpoint.